Tochukwunwafororizu/post-install-config/README.md

 In this lab we are going to configure some features in my osTicket.
-First is ROLES (for grouping permission.
+First is ROLES: (for grouping permission.
 Basically giving permision to a certain group of people.)
 In this Lab, I will  add a new role and name it "Supreme Admin."
 To achieve this, i will go to Admin panel-Agents-Roles.
 </p>
 <br />